5. Preprocessing tools¶

 Fetch only names where the cumulative frequency

-percentage up to and including this name was at least
+percentage, up to and including this name, was at

 Setting this above 0 excludes COMMON names.
 (This is a